-LANG6100: PROFESSIONAL AND TECHNICAL WRITING IN ENGLISH: THEORY AND PRACTICE technical writing. the knowledge possessed by subject matter experts, e.g. scientists, engineers, economists, etc. is converted into a form usable by those nonspecialists who need to understand and implement these ideas.
-A course in professional and technical writing in English is aimed at producing English Language specialists who have 1) an understanding of the style, jargon and communicative techniques of professionals producing texts in English and 2) the knowledge, skill and techniques required to produce English Language texts understandable to nonprofessionals who need the information generated by the experts.
+LANG6100: PROFESSIONAL AND TECHNICAL WRITING IN ENGLISH: THEORY AND PRACTICE

+In technical writing, the knowledge possessed by subject matter experts, e.g. scientists, engineers, economists, etc. is converted into a form usable by those nonspecialists who need to understand and implement these ideas.
+A course in professional and technical writing in English is aimed at producing English Language specialists who have 1) an understanding of style, jargon and communicative the techniques of professionals producing texts in English and 2) the knowledge, skill and techniques required to produce English Language texts understandable to nonprofessionals who need the information generated by the experts.

-LANG6221: THE THEORY AND PRACTICE OF PROFESSIONAL EDITING IN ENGLISH specialisation will be expected to perform is that of editing English Language texts.
+LANG6221: THE THEORY AND PRACTICE OF PROFESSIONAL EDITING IN ENGLISH

+Making editorial decisions is almost invariably one of the functions which anyone styled to be an 'expert' in the English Language is expected to be able to do.
+Thus, almost inevitably, a graduate from this specialisation will be expected to perform is that of editing English Language texts.
 This course seeks to formalise the student's exposure and training of the English Language expert so that the functions of arbiter on style, intelligibility and referencing conventions, can be carried out with professionalism and proficiency.
 It also familiarises them with the digital tools necessary to aid in the entire range of editorial functions with reference to English.